FBR E-Invoicing via PRAL

-What this means for your business: when you connect through Taxonomy, you are using an officially authorized pathway to PRAL.
-Your invoices carry IRNs that are recognized as legally valid.
-Your buyers can claim their input tax.
-And your business is protected from the enforcement actions that FBR began rolling out in January 2026.
+What this means for your business: when you connect through Taxonomy, your invoices are transmitted to PRAL over the official FBR API, validated, and returned with an IRN that is legally valid for input tax.
+Your buyers can claim their input tax, and your business stays ahead of the enforcement actions FBR began rolling out in January 2026.

 Key benefits